NetherGamesMC/support/docs/allowed-modifications.md

 # Allowed Modifications

-::: UNSURE IF A MODFICATION IS ALLOWED OR PUNISHABLE?
+::: info UNSURE IF A MODFICATION IS ALLOWED OR PUNISHABLE?
 Contact our staff team at ngmc.co/lc or through Modmail on our Discord server at ngmc.co/discord
 :::